Exploring Architecture: Central Tokyo

-An up-close-and-personal exploration of Tokyo’s most interesting structures.
+An up-close-and-personal exploration of Tokyo’s most significant buildings and sites.

 What will I learn in this class?